xinjie-liu/xinjie-liu.github.io/_pages/about.md

 I obtained a master's degree (the highest cum laude distinction) in Robotics from the [Department of Cognitive Robotics (CoR)](https://www.tudelft.nl/3me/over/afdelingen/cognitive-robotics-cor) at the [Delft University of Technology](https://www.tudelft.nl/en/), Netherlands, where I was very fortunate to be advised by Prof. [Javier Alonso-Mora](https://www.autonomousrobots.nl/).
 My master's thesis was on game-theoretic motion planning for multi-agent systems.
 Before that, I received my bachelor's degree in Automotive Engineering from [Tongji University](https://en.tongji.edu.cn/p/#/), Shanghai.
 During my senior year, I studied as a visiting undergraduate student at the [Graz Univerisity of Technology](https://www.tugraz.at/en/home/), Austria.

-**Keywords:** robotics, optimization, control theory, dynamic game theory, reinforcement learning
+**Keywords:** artificial intelligence, reinforcement learning, dynamic games, optimization, robotics

 <br>